 When will I receive a response to my application?

-If you have submitted a 2015 Comic-Con and WonderCon Anaheim Professional Application, please allow 4 to 6 weeks for review.
+If you have submitted at 2017 Comic-Con and WonderCon Professional Application, please allow four to six weeks for review.
 All applications are processed in the order in which they are received.
 If you have any questions regarding your application, please email email@example.com

-Once you are verified and approved, you will be notified before EPIC Online Professional Registration opens via the email that is linked to your Member ID account.
+Once you are verified and approved, you will be notified before professional badge registration opens via the email that is linked to your Member ID account.
 Please check your email frequently for this notification.
 We also suggest that you log in to your Member ID account and confirm that you did not opt-out of email correspondence.
-This information is found in the "Change My Preferences/Unsubscribe" section once you have logged in.

 Will onsite registration be available?